 Another advanced search feature available is metadata filtering.
 This is available in Classic experience but is integral to Modern experience.

 This categorisation of items within SharePoint based on predefined criteria useful to your organisation (the type of document, the relevancy to the department, year of creation etc.) allows users to filter through SharePoint files by the metadata associated with each file.

-Metadata is easy to add when a file is uploaded to SharePoint and helps users find the files with the particular attributes they need much faster than simply searching by item name.
+Metadata is easy to add when a file is uploaded to SharePoint.
+This then helps users find the files with the particular attributes they need much faster than simply searching by item name.
 It is also highly useful when searching for more than one item ("all contracts created in 2012" or "images larger than 1080px" for example).

 Much like the change to system architecture, SharePoint Modern experience also does away with a purely hierarchical permission structure.